Frequently Asked Questions about VA Canine Research

 - VA supports animal research only when it is scientifically necessary, and only if animal welfare is appropriately safeguarded.

 - VA requires compliance with all the regulatory requirements of USDA and NIH for animal research.
+(Click here for a January 3, 2019 report from the NIH on their inspection and evaluation of the VA stations where research was being conducted with dogs.)
 This includes having a local ethics committee oversee the animal research at each VA facility.

 - VA policy goes beyond what USDA and NIH require.
 For example, VA allows animal research only in facilities that are accredited by AAALAC International, a voluntary accrediting organization that promotes internationally accepted standards of humane, responsible animal care and use.